Central Australia Road Trip With Kids

 When you are ready to leave alice springs for your big adventure, head out of town West on Namatjira drive.

 This road has so many awesome things on it!
-Below are the places that we stopped and visited and whilst we would have loved to have explored every off-road, we just didn’t have the time.
+Below are the places that we stopped and visited.
+Whilst we would have loved to have explored every off-road, time is rarely on our side when it comes to holidays.

 STANDLEY CHASM: Check out more information on my blog post, Standley Chasm with Kids (Central Australia)